awigginsjr/12-Employee-Tracker/README.md

 A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-## Screenshot of Application
+## Screenshot and Demo of Application

-The following image demonstrates the web application's appearance and functionality:
+The following image and link demonstrates the web application's appearance and functionality:

 Demo Link ~ [https://drive.google.com/file/d/1kFK2hXUiDCVUmRdZWm2QROhuSLHswo09/view](https://drive.google.com/file/d/1kFK2hXUiDCVUmRdZWm2QROhuSLHswo09/view)